 The exhibition opening program takes place on October 8-9, 2020, including the ECODATA symposium with the participation of invited keynote speakers, scientists and artists-researchers of "Ecodata–Ecomedia–Ecoaesthetics" project – Marcus MAEDER, Rasa SMITE, Aline VEILLAT.
 The Symposium aims to introduce the context and outcomes of the SNSF-funded research project "Ecodata–Ecomedia–Ecoaesthetics" (2017-2020) that explores the role and significance of new media, technologies and technoscientific methods in the arts for the perception and awareness of the ecological.

-The exhibition features twenty artworks by internationally acknowledged artists working in the field of media art, science, and ecology – Ursula BIEMANN, Sarah BURGER, Varvara GULAJEVA, Marcus MAEDER, Eva & Franco MATTES, Francois KNOETZE, Diana SCHERER, Maayke SCHURER, Semiconductor, Rasa SMITE, Raitis SMITS, Susana SOARES, Tamiko THIEL, Leena VALKEAPÄÄ, Aline VEILLAT, Elaine WHITTAKER.
+The exhibition features twenty artworks by internationally acknowledged artists working in the field of media art, science, and ecology – Ursula BIEMANN, Sarah BURGER, Marcus MAEDER, Eva & Franco MATTES, Francois KNOETZE, Diana SCHERER, Maayke SCHURER, SEMICONDUCTOR, Rasa SMITE, Raitis SMITS, Susana SOARES, Tamiko THIEL and /P, Leena ja Oula A. VALKEAPÄÄ, VARVARA & MAR, Aline VEILLAT, Elaine WHITTAKER.